 How much does it cost to live?

 If you want a small, decent, unfancy apartment, internet, and occasional meals at restaurants, you can do it on a grand a month for daily expenses.
 I know people who do this.
 Two grand a month and you live well.
 Caveat: The exchange rate changes.
-For many years it was about 12.5 pesos to the dollar, but is now about 17.
+When I wrote this it was about 12.5 pesos to the dollar, but is now about 20.
 It could go back.

 Internet: Doesn’t have the speeds of advanced countries like Finland and South Korea, but adequate.
 Pricey: We now pay about $60 a month for telephone with unlimited calls to the US, internet, and ClaroVideo, which is like Netflix (which also is available).